-The KYTC's Office of Transportation Delivery receives funding from the Department of Medicaid to finance the transportation brokerage for Human Service

-Transportation Delivery non-emergency medical transportation.
+The KYTC's Office of Transportation Delivery receives funding from the Department of Medicaid to finance the transportation brokerage for Human Service Transportation Delivery non-emergency medical transportation.
 The Department of the Blind and Vocational Rehab reimburse the transportation broker at the local level, and funding does not flow through the Transportation Cabinet.
 Each funding stream meets the respective program requirements.
 Public Transit, Vocational Rehab, Department of the Blind, and non-emergency medical trips are coordinated at the transportation broker level.
-Ridership is over \$3.3 million annually.
+Non-Emergency Medical Transportation ridership is over \$3.6 million annually.

-9. Planned Aviation Improvements
+B-7.
+Planned Aviation Improvements